 - 2 large sweet onions cut into thin rings

 - 3 strips bacon chopped

 - 1 cup mayonnaise

 - Stir together marinade ingredients until well combined.
 Place flat steaks in a resealable plastic bag, pour marinade over top making sure that all surfaces are well coated.
 Seal bag and place into refrigerator for 4-8 hours.

 - Combine topping ingredients in a small bowl.
 Cover with plastic wrap and place into refrigerator.

 - In a large skillet, fry bacon until crisp.
 Spoon out onto a paper towel lined plate.
-Add sliced onion to bacon grease and saute for a few minutes.
+Add sliced onion to bacon grease and saute over medium to medium high heat for a few minutes.
 Season with salt.
 Add broth to pan along with cooked bacon and let mixture come to a high simmer.
-Reduce heat to medium-low, cover pan and let cook for 8 minutes or until broth has reduced and onions are brown and tender.
-Remove from heat and keep warm.
-Reheat on the stove top if needed.
+Reduce heat to medium-low, cover pan and cook for 8 minutes or until broth has reduced and onions are brown and tender.
+Remove from heat, cover, and keep warm.
+Briefly reheat on the stove top if needed.

 - Preheat grill for medium high heat.

 - Remove steaks from bag and place onto the grill.
+Carefully pour some of the remaining marinade over top.
+Discard the rest.
 Cook for 7-9 minutes per side, depending on thickness and type of steak being used.
-Once cooked to desired doneness, remove from heat and place onto a cutting board.
+Once cooked to desired doneness, remove from heat and place onto a clean cutting board.